 It’s been refreshing to soak up the sun, get in some retail therapy and eat at some super fun restaurants in San Diego.
 We found this great place called Sipz Vegetarian Fusion Cafe in North Park.
 Great vibe and fantastic vegetarian faire.
 North Park city block was lined with boho boutiques and trendy restaurants.
 And this morning, we ate brunch at a quaint little cafe called Farmer & the Seahorse.
 There was an old vintage silver RV right in the middle of the restaurant.
 Most of all, I’ve enjoyed spending time with my daughter and having all this time off from work!
 I could get used to this kind of life.

-As I have reflected on 2018, I’m glad to let go of a rather difficult year.
-Worries about loved ones and mental health challenges, people pleasing, health scares and losing our beloved dachsund, Peppermint, in November caused intermittent fears and anxiety.
-There are always worries about finances and relationships.
-I enjoy listening to podcasts about living a life with more ease, creativity, mindfulness and gratitude, but it’s not always so easy.
-I have much to be grateful for, and with all the terrible things that have happened in our world this year, I have nothing to complain about.
+As I have reflected on 2018, I’m so glad to let go of a rather difficult year.
+Worries about loved ones, mental health challenges, people pleasing, health scares, and then losing our beloved dachsund, Peppermint, in November caused much anxiety and fear.
+I can’t seem to rid myself of worries about finances and relationships.
+Does any one have a remedy?!
+I enjoy listening to podcasts about living a life with more ease, creativity, mindfulness and gratitude, but it’s not always easy.
+I have a lot to be grateful for, and with all the terrible things that have happened in our world this year, I have nothing to complain about.
 Yet, fears have a way of rearing their ugly heads.

-I don’t set New Year’s resolutions, but I do plan to focus on a few things in 2019 in the hopes of becoming a healthier person physically, emotionally and spiritually.
+I don’t ever set New Year’s resolutions, but I do plan to focus on a few things in 2019 in the hopes of becoming a healthier, happier, more productive person.
 I came across a quote from the Dalai Lama recently that I love,

 “We are, you might say, ‘brainwashed’ into thinking that money is the source of happiness while what we really need to know is that inner peace is something that comes from within.”

-Inner peace for me comes from better self care and self compassion.
-I did not do a good job of either in 2018.
+Inner peace for me comes from solitude, prayer, better self-care and self-compassion.
+I did not do a good job of that in 2018.
 Life is short.
-We must make the most of everyday and live as though it were our last.
+We must make the most of every day and live as though it were our last.
 I hope to glow in 2019 with peace, despite the challenges that life inevitably brings.
-More yoga practice, intentional self-care, creativity and mindful eating.
+More yoga practice, intentional self-care, prayer and creativity.
 May 2019 be your healthiest, happiest and most abundant year yet! ❤️